kvarak/dnd/docs/_Classes/cleric.md

 ### Voice of Authority
-Starting at 1st level, you can invoke the power of law to drive an ally to attack.
+You can invoke the power of law to drive an ally to attack.
 Immediately after you cast a spell on an ally using a spell slot of 1st level or higher, that ally can use their ***reaction*** to make one weapon attack.
 If the spell targets more than one ally, you choose the ally who can make the attack.

 ### Channel: Order’s Demand
-Starting at 2nd level, you can use Channel Divinity to exert an intimidating presence over others.
-As an ***action***, you present your holy symbol, and each creature of your choice within 30 feet that can see or hear you must succeed on a Wisdom saving throw or gainm the charmed condition until the end of your next turn or until it takes any damage.
+You can Channel Divinity to exert an intimidating presence over others.
+As an ***action***, you present your holy symbol, and each creature of your choice within 30 ft that can see or hear you must succeed on a Wisdom saving throw or gainm the charmed condition until the end of your next turn or until it takes any damage.
 You can also cause any of the charmed creatures to drop what they are holding when they fail the saving throw.

 ### Embodiment of the Law
-At 6th level, you become remarkably adept at channeling magical energy to compel others.
+You become remarkably adept at channeling magical energy to compel others.
 If you cast a spell of the enchantment school using a spell slot of 1st level or higher, you can change the spell's casting time to a ***bonus action*** for this casting, provided the spell's casting time is normally an action.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.

 ### Commanding Inspiration
-Starting at 10th level, as an ***action*** you can speak to a creature within 30 feet that can hear you, to end one effect on that creature that is causing them to be charmed or frightened.
+As an ***action*** you can speak to a creature within 30 ft that can hear you, to end one effect on that creature that is causing them to be charmed or frightened.

 ### Order’s Wrath
-Starting at 18th level, enemies you designate for destruction wilt under the combined efforts of you and your allies.
+Enemies you designate for destruction wilt under the combined efforts of you and your allies.
 When you hit a creature with a weapon attack on your turn, you can curse that creature until the start of your next turn.
 The next time one of your allies hits the cursed creature with an attack, the target also takes 1d8 psychic damage and the curse ends.